No-Country/s6-13-m-mern/README.md

 | <a href="https://github.com/requin883"><img src="https://img.shields.io/badge/github-%23121011.svg?&style=for-the-badge&logo=github&logoColor=white"/></a> <a href="https://www.linkedin.com/in/javier-alberto-moron-de-oliveira-a7504218a"><img src="https://img.shields.io/badge/linkedin%20-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/></a> | <a href="https://github.com/Lestradez"><img src="https://img.shields.io/badge/github-%23121011.svg?&style=for-the-badge&logo=github&logoColor=white"/></a> <a href="https://www.linkedin.com/in/omar-lestrade/"><img src="https://img.shields.io/badge/linkedin%20-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/></a> | <a href="https://github.com/deca-dev"><img src="https://img.shields.io/badge/github-%23121011.svg?&style=for-the-badge&logo=github&logoColor=white"/></a> <a href="https://www.linkedin.com/in/davidcastroanaya/"><img src="https://img.shields.io/badge/linkedin%20-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/></a> |

 ## ✔ UI/UX

+### 👉🏻 Task List ✅

+- Create web and mobile designs in Figma that are consistent with the project's brand and vision.
+- Create a wireframe for the web and mobile application that shows the navigation and structure of the user interface.
+- Work with the development team to ensure that the designs are compatible with the technologies and requirements of the project.
+- Create responsive designs that work on a variety of screen sizes and devices.
+- Upload images to Cloudinary for storage and management.
+- Create a design system that can be used in future iterations of the project or in other projects.
+- Create and maintain a library of reusable design elements.
+- Conduct user testing and adjust designs based on feedback received.
+- Work with the development team to ensure that designs are implemented correctly.

 ### 👉🏻 Built with 🛠️